Sokkeldirektoratet

 (4) The master meter shall be adjusted following a calibration.

-(5) Data which can form a baseline for the master meter in use shall be collected during calibration if possible.
+(5) Data that can form a baseline for the master meter in use shall be collected during calibration if possible.

 Section 70.